In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 This is something I’ve learned over the years from becoming a user of Sage machines.

-You can steam manually if you like, as I do, and with practice, you will be able to produce just mildly better microfoam than is possible on auto, but still, the quality of the milk these machines are capable of on auto, I believe to be far, far superior to any of the auto milk foaming bean to cup coffee machines.
+You can steam manually if you like, as I do, and with practice, you will be able to produce simply mildly better microfoam than is possible on auto, but still, the quality of the milk these machines are capable of on auto, I believe to be far, far superior to any of the auto milk foaming bean to cup coffee machines.

 My Observations:

-While Oracle users are only manually carrying out one small part of the technique, moving the portafilter from the grind position to the group head & then knocking out the puck of coffee from the portafilter.
+While Oracle users are only manually carrying out one small part of the recipe, moving the portafilter from the grind position to the group head & then knocking out the puck of coffee from the portafilter.

 This handling of the portafilter is the main thing a lot of people associate with the Barista experience.